-Each of Adviser's accounts is reviewed at least once per quarter in light of bond and stock market developments within the context of each client's particular investment objectives.
-Adviser prepares a report comparing each Portfolio Composition to the corresponding Target Allocation for that portfolio as set forth in the Investment Program in order to monitor for deviations from the intended portfolio target allocations.
+Each of Adviser's accounts is reviewed at least once per quarter considering market developments within the context of each client's particular investment objectives.
+Adviser prepares a report comparing each Portfolio Composition to the corresponding Target Allocation for that portfolio as set forth in the Investment Program to monitor for deviations from the intended portfolio target allocations.
 Any material, account-specific development or consideration that is expected to have a significant bearing upon a client's portfolio or individual holdings would trigger a separate review in addition to the quarterly review.